 Participants can create poems in any form: haiku, stanza, limerick, sonnet or slam, either written or recorded.
 Whatever form is most interesting to you.

 Submit your poem in writing, or as an audio or video file, along with a picture of the object that inspired you.
-The History Trust will share the poems on our Poetry Gallery page and on the History Festival Facebook and Instagram accounts.
+The History Trust will share the poems on our Poetry Gallery page and on the History Festival Facebook and History Trust Instagram account.
 Be sure to tell your family and friends to read your poem online and get in on the People’s Choice voting later in May.

 Check out the 2021 Challenge page for important dates and all the rules.

-We would like to express our gratitude for the generosity of our sponsors and partners who have helped to make the Poetry Takeover a reality.
+We would also like to express our gratitude for the generosity of our sponsors and partners who have helped to make the Poetry Takeover a reality.
 Thank you!